remarkjs/remark-jsx/README.md

 This project is an attempt at a remark plugin that can enable users using React inside there markdown.

-The plugin consists of two packages:
+The plugin for now, consists of one package:
-* tmp-hast-util-to-jsx: which is based on `hast-util-to-html`
-* tmp-remark-jsx: which is based on `remark-jsx`

-It's
+* @dumpster/remark-custom-element-to-hast: which `remark` to compile markdown that contain calls to custom elements into complete HAST.